sujoy-saha/next-carhub-app/README.md

+<a name="readme-top"></a>

 # Build and Deploy a Modern Next.js 13 Application | React, Next JS 13, TypeScript, Tailwind CSS

-This application is developed using [this YouTube guide](https://www.youtube.com/watch?app=desktop&v=pUNSHPyVryU).
+This application was developed using [this YouTube guide](https://www.youtube.com/watch?app=desktop&v=pUNSHPyVryU).

-It guides you how to build a state-of-the-art modern application that leverages all of the latest and greatest of what Next 13 has to offer, leveraging features such as server-side rendering and the app router.
+The video guides you how to build a state-of-the-art modern application that leverages all of the latest and greatest of what Next 13 has to offer, leveraging features such as server-side rendering and the app router.

 Alongside building this application, you'll also learn how to:
 - Use Next.js 13 App Router and Server Side Rendering